What Is Uninsured Motorist Coverage?

 How does uninsured motorist property damage insurance vary by state?

-Another important factor to consider is where you live and if uninsured motorist property damage insurance is required or not.
-States set laws surrounding the minimum amounts of auto insurance that drivers must have.
 In some states, uninsured motorist coverage is required by law.
-Below are how the states differ when it comes to uninsured motorist insurance coverage:
+Below is information on how states differ when it comes to uninsured motorist insurance coverage:

 - States where you must have uninsured motorist property damage insurance: Connecticut, Washington D.C., Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Vermont, Virginia, West Virginia and Wisconsin.

 - States with “No Pay, No Play” law: Alaska, California, Iowa, Kansas, Louisiana, Michigan, New Jersey, North Dakota, Oklahoma and Oregon.
 This law limits the uninsured driver’s ability to claim damages if they are in an accident with an insured motorist.

 - New Hampshire: Drivers are not required to buy car insurance or uninsured motorist coverage.

 - Rest of the states: No requirement when it comes to uninsured motorist insurance.
 It’s up to insurance companies whether to offer uninsured motorist coverage with their policies, although many do not.